How We Work

 The Bottom Line

 AI researches.
 AI writes.
 AI generates presets.
-Humans test on real gear, set the direction, and make sure everything actually sounds good.
-Judge us by the output — load a preset, dial in a tone, and see if it gets you closer to the sound you hear in your head.
+A human sets the direction, and the record — what worked and what got fixed — is public.
+Judge us by the output: load a preset, dial in a tone, and see if it gets you closer to the sound you hear in your head.